 2021 applications are due by December 31st 2020

 We work very hard during the workshops usually pouring over 30,000 lbs. of iron into over 50,000 lbs. of sand molds while installing 10 + sculptures, and hopefully our own.
-It is grueling and not for the faint of heart, but in the end it will be a rewarding and memorable lifetime experience.
+It is grueling work and not for the faint of heart, but in the end it will be a rewarding and memorable once-in-a-lifetime experience.